-- Designation as a market economy prior to 2018;14 - Liberalization of trade in services (including certification and licensing); - Relaxation of U.S. "yarn forward" rules; - Prohibition on discrimination against state-owned enterprises; and - Special consideration for developing economies.
+- Liberalization of trade in services (including certification and licensing); - Relaxation of U.S. "yarn forward" rules on clothing trade; - Prohibition on discrimination against state-owned enterprises; and - Special consideration for developing economies.

 Vietnam is also interested in greater market access for its agricultural and aquacultural exports, particularly in the United States.
 The United States, in turn, would like Vietnam to undertake the necessary economic and regulatory reforms necessary to fulfill its obligations under the TPP agreement, which the Obama Administration hopes will be a model trade agreement for the 21st Century.
 The United States is particularly concerned about Vietnam's ability to achieve the necessary TPP standards for such topics as sanitary and phytosanitary (SPS) measures, workers' rights, IPR enforcement, and state-owned enterprises (SOEs).